worldline/angular-training/docs/src/en/services.md

 ## Practical Work: State management
 1. Generate an `AuthenticationService` with the CLI in the `app/services` folder
-2. Move the `loggedIn` logic from the `AppComponent` to the service
+2. Move the `loggedIn` logic from the `App` component to the service
 3. Inject the service in the `LoginFormComponent` and use it.
-4. Implement a logout method in the authentication service and add a logout button in the `AppComponent` that calls it and navigates back to the `LoginFormComponent`.
+4. Implement a logout method in the authentication service and add a logout button in the `App` component that calls it and navigates back to the `LoginFormComponent`.
 Here is the html and css:

 <CodeGroup>
 <CodeGroupItem title="app.html">